rickymedrano/srirs-sensor-project/README.md

 * We spent much time tuning these services as they rely on many factors.
 If you find your service stops running, use ```journalctl``` to debug.
 A big issue for us was we were running the service files  with ```User=root``` but for some reason root couldnt access our mysql.connector library.
 Changing it to ```User=pi``` solved that issue.

 ### Graph
-Here is some plotted data, which shows resource usage each time a group went out to the research station.
+Here is our plotted data, which shows resource usage each time a group went out to the research station.
 On Grafana, the graph is interactable, where you can zoom in and see usage down to each minute.
   <p align="center">
     <img src="./Pictures/grafana.png" alt="Water Wiring" width="600"/>
   </p>